-The main advantage of closed wind tunnel test sections is that they are more appropriate for aerodynamic measurements.
-From the acoustics point of view, a great advantage is that coherence is mostly preserved.
+A great advantage of closed wind tunnel test sections is that coherence is mostly preserved.
 As a result, sources can be identified at a higher spatial resolution than in open jet wind tunnels, and level estimates are more reliable.
-Moreover, the preservation of coherence make microphone array measurements in closed wind tunnel test sections very suitable for so-called deconvolution techniques (e.g. Refs.
+Moreover, the preservation of coherence makes microphone array measurements in closed wind tunnel test sections very suitable for so-called deconvolution techniques (e.g. Refs.
 20-23).